testcontainers/testcontainers-java/docs/features/container_logs.md

 container.followOutput(logConsumer);
 ```

-## Capturing container output as a String
+### Capturing container output as a String

+There are two mechanisms for capturing output to a String; the simplest relies on the `getLogs()` method:

+Additionally, to stream logs live or customize the decoding, `ToStringConsumer` may be used:

 ```java
 ToStringConsumer toStringConsumer = new ToStringConsumer();
 container.followOutput(toStringConsumer, OutputType.STDOUT);